ipirva/MONITOR_NSX_INTELLIGENCE/INSTALL.md

 The NSX Intelligence monitored parameters are grabbed by Kubernetes CronJobs and pushed (API calls) to Pushgateway.
 Prometheus will scrap the metrics from Pushgateway and will store them in its internal/native TSDB.

-The docker images used to run the CronJobs are defined under the images folder and published actually to Docker Hub.
+The docker images used to run the CronJobs are defined under the [images](https://github.com/ipirva/MONITOR_NSX_INTELLIGENCE/tree/main/images) folder and they are published actually to Docker Hub.

 The scripts which run inside the CronJobs are saved inside Kubernetes Configmaps and they are mounted by the CronJobs at execution time.
 The scripts' sources used to create the Configmaps are available under the [scripts](https://github.com/ipirva/MONITOR_NSX_INTELLIGENCE/tree/main/scripts) folder